aviz85/AutoDevelopmentAgent/README.md

 2. Open your web browser and go to the URL displayed in the terminal (usually `http://localhost:8501`).

+3. (Optional) Set a token limit for the entire project.
+Leave it at 0 for no limit.

-3. Enter your idea for a software application in the text input field and click "Generate Code".
+4. Enter your idea for a software application in the text input field and click "Generate Code".

+5. Watch as the code is generated in real-time, with updates at each stage of the process:
+   - Specification creation
+   - Test planning
+   - Feature development
+   - Test running and code improvement

-4. The generated code will be displayed in the browser and saved to `final_code.py`.
+6. The final generated code will be displayed in the browser and saved to `final_code.py`.

+7. You can view the total number of tokens used throughout the process.

 ### Command Line Interface (Alternative)